vellum-dotnet/vellum-cli/README.md

 To use, first you need to register for an [API Key](https://tinypng.com/developers), this will allow you to process 500 images per month.

-`vellum-cli tinify settings update <KEY>` - updates tinify setting with your API Key.
+`vellum-cli tinify settings update --key <KEY>` - updates tinify setting with your API Key.

-`vellum-cli tinify settings list ` - lists your tinify settings.
+`vellum-cli tinify settings list` - lists your tinify settings.

 ## Licenses